tracer223/hackerranksolutions/README.md

 # hackerranksolutions (C++)
-Solutions to various problems on Hackerrank.com

-C++ problems I've solved from Hackerrank.com.
+Problems I've solved from Hackerrank.com using C++.

 to run using bash terminal:
 ```cd hackerranksolutions